Hong Kong court hearing arguments on sentencing in former publisher Jimmy Lai's case

-HONG KONG (AP) — A Hong Kong court convened a hearing Monday to hear arguments about the sentencing of democracy advocate and onetime media magnate Jimmy Lai and his co-defendants, whose convictions under a national security law could land them in prison for life.
+HONG KONG (AP) — A Hong Kong court began hearing arguments Monday about the sentencing of democracy advocate and onetime-media magnate Jimmy Lai and his co-defendants, whose convictions under a national security law could land them in prison for life.

 Lai, 78, is the founder of the now-defunct Apple Daily newspaper and an outspoken critic of China’s ruling Communist Party.
 He was arrested in 2020 under the law imposed by Beijing following massive anti-government protests that rocked Hong Kong the year before.